ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/index/how_it_works.md

 * [Row-oriented tables](../../datamodel/table.md#row-tables) are designed for OLTP workloads.
 * [Column-oriented tables](../../datamodel/table.md#column-tables) are designed for OLAP workloads.

-Logically, from the user's point of view, both types of tables look the same.
-The main difference between row tables and column tables lies in the way data is stored.
-In row tables, the values of all columns in each row are stored together, while in column tables — on the contrary, each column is stored separately, so cells related to different rows are stored next to each other.
+Logically, from the user's perspective, both types of tables look the same.
+The main difference between row-oriented tables and column-oriented tables is in how the data is physically stored.
+In row-oriented tables, the values of all columns in each row are stored together.
+In contrast, in column-oriented tables, each column is stored separately, meaning cells related to different rows are stored next to each other.

-Regardless of its type, each table must contain a primary key.
-Column tables can use only  `NOT NULL` columns as primary keys.
-Data in tables is physically sorted by the primary key.
+Regardless of type, each table must have a primary key.
+Column tables can only use `NOT NULL` columns as primary keys.
+Table data is physically sorted by the primary key.

 Partitioning works differently in row and column tables:

-* Row tables are automatically partitioned by the ranges of primary keys depending on the volume of data.
+* Row-oriented tables are automatically partitioned by primary key ranges, depending on the data volume.
-* Column tables are partitioned by the hash of the partitioning columns.
+* Column-oriented tables are partitioned by the hash of the partitioning columns.

-Each range of primary keys in a table is processed by a specific [tablet](../../cluster/common_scheme_ydb.md#tablets), called a data shard for row tables and a column shard for column tables.
+Each partition of a table is processed by a specific [tablet](../../glossary.md#tablets), called a [data shard(../../glossary.md#datashard) for row-oriented tables and a [column shard](../../glossary.md#columnshard) for column-oriented tables.

 #### Split by load {#split-by-load}